trung85/k8s_laravel/README.md

 composer create-project --prefer-dist laravel/laravel laravel-project
 ```

-## Local development

-I have created `docker-compose.yml` with a typical infrastructure stack that includes:

--   MySQL (default database)
--   Redis (default cache engine)
--   Node (for auto compiling VUE components into app.js & css.js using webpack)

-Linked following folders to Docker volumes:

--   MySQL data storage
--   Laravel `vendors/`
--   Laravel `storage/`
--   Laravel `storage/public`
--   Laravel `node_modules`

-Therefore it's **important** to remember that while you work with this stack, the Laravel logs, compiled templates, cache files, vendor libraries, user uploads and application storage files, as well as MySQL database files will be saved in [Docker volumes](https://docs.docker.com/storage/volumes/).

 If you installed [docker-compose](https://docs.docker.com/compose/install/) already, simply run:

 ```bash
 docker-compose up
 ```

-and watch logs as Docker will pull all required stack images and provision application environment:

--   install required Laravel storage folders
--   run pending database migrations
--   run composer to install all vendor libraries
--   run node to install all dependencies to compile: app.js & app.css

-Both composer and node container will remain running.
-Node will monitor (watch) for changes in resourse/js/ files to re-compile them on the fly.

 Composer will remain running if you need to install additional vendor libraries, simply enter composer container shell with and for example install [Redis](https://laravel.com/docs/5.7/redis) support libs: